 - Identifying areas in smaller cities where there are gaps in taxi coverage.

 - Acquiring a fleet of new vehicles at a cost-effective price.

-Advantages and disadvantages of the VMOST Analysis
+Advantages of the VMOST Analysis

 - Given the somewhat hierarchical nature of the VMOST structure, the analysis is easily understood by various employees and stakeholders.